paritytech/xcm-docs/src/fundamentals/multiasset.md

 # MultiAsset
-When working in XCM it’s often needed to refer to an asset of some sort.
+When working with XCM, it is often needed to represent an asset of some sort.
 This is because practically all public blockchains in existence rely on some native digital asset to provide the backbone for its internal economy and security mechanism.
 For example, the native asset for the Polkadot relay chain is DOT.

 Some blockchains manage multiple assets, e.g. Ethereum’s ERC-20 framework allows for many different assets to be managed on-chain.
-Some manage assets that are not fungible such as Ethereum’s ETH but rather are non-fungible — one-of-a-kind instances; Crypto-kitties was an early example of such non-fungible tokens or NFTs.
+Some manage assets that are not fungible, such as Ethereum’s Crypto-kitties — each kitty is a one-of-a-kind instance.
+It was an early example of such non-fungible tokens or NFTs.

-XCM is designed to be able to handle all such assets without breaking a sweat.
-For this purpose, there is the datatype `MultiAsset` together with its associated types `MultiAssets`, `WildMultiAsset`, and `MultiAssetFilter`.
+XCM is designed to be able to describe all such assets without breaking a sweat.
+For this purpose, there is the `MultiAsset` datatype, along with its associated types `MultiAssets`, `WildMultiAsset`, and `MultiAssetFilter` datatypes.

 ## MultiAsset Breakdown
 Let's take a look at the MultiAsset struct: